ChloeL01/CP3407-assignment/user_stories/list_item_to_hire.md

-# User story title: List item to hire
+# User story title: List dog to hire

 Keep any other version here as well, e.g. Display current deals, Let user to click on "show-current-deals".